All Episodes

 Happy to have you with us.

-Telephone number again if you want to be on the program is 800 282-2882.
+Telephone number again, if you want to be on the program, is 800-282-2882.

-Did you get that set up in their own way?
+Did you get that set up?

 All right.